 Freshwater fishing is available with a valid Virginia fishing license.
 Fishing is permitted from the shore of the James River and on the banks of and bridge over College Run Creek.

 Boating: No boat rentals.
 No motorized boat launching at this park.
 Although there is no developed launch for kayaks or canoes, they can be launched along College Run Creek and the James River.
+Associated vehicles must be parked in designated spots at the Farm and Forestry Museum visitor center.
 Call the park for details.

 None, but there are bridle trails.
 State law requires that visitors carry a copy of a negative Coggins report with each horse brought to the park.
 The park has a horse-trailer parking area where water is available.